adrobil45/GDELTProject/README.md

 See: [Notebook CassandraQueries](notebooks/CassandraQueries.zpln)

-### Openning on "Do we observe a pattern that could identify another pandemic / pandemic wave ?"
+### Opening on "Do we observe a pattern that could identify another pandemic / pandemic wave ?"

-To see if there is a pattern that can help us prevent another pandemic / pandemic wave, we take a look a the number of articles per day talking about the COVID-19 and the average tone of those articles per day.
+To see if we could identify a pattern, we take a look a the number of articles per day talking about the COVID-19 and the average tone of those articles per day.
 See below.

 ![Count of articles / day](images/q4_count_articles.png)
 ![Average tone / day](images/q4_avg_tone.png)

-Those plots indicates some usefull informations we can use to predict / prevent another pandemic.
-Indeed we can see a huge evolution during the first few weeks in january / february / march :
+The plots shown above put forth useful information.
+In fact, during the first few weeks in january / february / march we can identify the following:
-+ increasing number of articles talking about the COVID-19 / day : from 0 -> 100 000 in the end of january -> 440 000 in march
++ an increase in the number of articles talking about the COVID-19 / day : from 0 -> 100 000 in the end of january -> 440 000 in march
-+ increasing average tone / day : from -6 in january to a stabilized value of -2 after march
++ an increase in the average tone / day : from -6 in january to a stabilized value of -2 after march

 We can also perhaps predict / prevent another pandemic wave using the 1st plot.
 Mid-november we clearly see the 2nd pandemic wave due to the COVID-19.